When sweet corn is in season and plentiful, there’s nothing like a fresh Corn, Basil and Tomato Salad showcasing the best of summer produce.

 Soaking the sliced red onions in ice water helps remove some of the sharpness.
-If you enjoy the “bite” of a fresh onion, feel free to skip this step.
+If you enjoy the “bite” of fresh onion, feel free to skip this step.

-The dressing is very simple, just fresh lime juice, olive oil, fresh thyme leaves and salt and pepper.
+The dressing is very simple, just fresh lime juice, olive oil, fresh thyme leaves, and salt and pepper.

 Serve this summer corn salad at room temperature, but store leftovers in the refrigerator.
-This corn salad with tomatoes is best on the day it’s made, but delicious even when stored for a couple days.
+This corn salad with tomatoes is best on the day it’s made, but delicious even when stored for a couple of days.

 How Do You Blanch Sweet Corn?

-To blanch sweet corn, first get a large pot of water boiling.
+To blanch sweet corn, first, get a large pot of water boiling.
 Shuck the corn and remove all the silk.
 Prepare a large bowl full of ice water to stop the cooking process when the corn is removed from the water.